chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Current State Assessment.md

   - bsa
 author:
   - jacgit18
-Comments: This documentation discusses
+Comments: This documentation discusses how to conduct a CSA.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates: "[[Elicitation]]"
 ---
 ## Workstream Areas: